 This is another common disease in older dogs with some breeds such as Cavalier King Charles Spaniels being particularly susceptible.
-Signs of heart disease include lethargy, coughing, reduced exercise tolerance and inappetance.
-If pets are brought in early in the course of disease there is more chance of starting treatment in time to lessen the signs and severity of disease and increase your pet’s length and quality of life.
-At each health check your pet’s heart and lungs will be thoroughly assessed.
+Signs of heart disease include lethargy, coughing, reduced exercise tolerance and inappetence.
+If pets are brought in early in the course of the disease, there is more chance of starting treatment in time to lessen the signs and severity of disease and increase your pet’s length and quality of life.
+At each health check, your pet’s heart and lungs will be thoroughly assessed.

 Dental disease can become a significant problem in older dogs and cats, particularly in the smaller breeds.
 Dental disease can cause tooth decay, tooth root abscesses, gum disease, bad breath, pain and can also lead to infections elsewhere in the body.
 Teeth are checked each year in your pet’s annual health exam but if you suspect a tooth problem it is recommended to bring your pet in to get this assessed.
 See the page on dental disease for more information.